-Woman Arrested For Fatally Stabbing 69-Year-Old Father
+Police: Woman Said 'The Mummy Returns' Inspired Her Stab Her Father To Death

 PLUM (KDKA) — A woman was arrested for fatally stabbing her father at a home in Plum early Saturday morning.

-It happened just after 3 a.m. at a home in the 900-block of Capri Court.
+It happened just after 3 a.m. at a home in the 9900-block of Capri Court.

-At that time, police responded to a 911 call about a stabbing.
-When they arrived on the scene, they found a 69-year-old man suffering from a stab wound to the chest.
-He was pronounced dead at the scene.
+The Allegheny County medical examiner’s office identified the victim as 69-year-old Anthony Nicassio, of Plum.
+Nicassio was a physician with UPMC.

 Police say 27-year-old Christina Nicassio, the victim’s daughter, was determined to be responsible for the stabbing, and she was taken into custody.

+According to Allegheny County detectives, the former Pitt soccer player had recently broken up with her boyfriend, and her parents called police to say Christina was suicidal and she had a knife.

-According to police, Nicassio stabbed her father during an argument.
+Police say her parents were trying to convince Christina to go to the hospital, but she refused and stabbed her father during an argument.

+When police arrived on the scene around 3 a.m., they found Anthony Nicassio suffering from a stab wound to the chest.
+He was pronounced dead at the scene at 3:30 a.m.

+During an interview with detectives, Christina stated that she “got played by Hollywood.”
+When asked for clarification, she said “in a movie, someone who can’t love someone else, they stab their father.”

+Kristen Cardiff, a patient of Dr. Nicassio, said she saw him Friday.

+“He was in a really good mood, really happy, I’m just in total shock,” she said.
+“I don’t know how anyone could do this to him, especially his daughter.”

-Nicassio will be sent to the Allegheny County Jail to await arraignment on homicide charges.
+Christina Nicassio was taken to the Allegheny County Jail to await arraignment on homicide charges.

 Join The Conversation On The KDKA Facebook Page